djournic/Time_series_Stock_predictor/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/en/f/f0/WallStreetBets.png)

 ## The Business Problem:
    Most retail investors don't know what a P/E ratio is, or EBITA, or what 'Trading above 3 times valuation' means.
 They want a simple, quick answer to "Which stock should I buy?".
-That's what I'd like to solve here with somesimple time forecasting.
+That's what I'd like to solve here with some simple time forecasting.
 Like I mentioned before, researching stocks is hard.
 Especially if you're looking at options trading, since those are far more influenced by the news of the day, and odd, unpredictable elements.
 And a lot of investors just don't want to put in the work.
 Enter KISSSS: Keep It Simple Stock Selector (the last 'S' is a typo).
 Where I'll use some simple time forecasting techniques to predict which of 4 stocks entered by the user stands the gain the most.
 This is similar to a previous project where I did some time forecasting on real estate data.
 One of the main lessons I've learned from the project, at least with ARIMA, the train-test split matters.
 So the first notebook is basically me trying to find the best train -test split to use with Auto ARIMA.